clojurebridge-minneapolis/track1-chatter/track1-web.md

 and the defaults.
 When we start the server, it's going to look for the routes associated with the "app" variable and use those to decide how to handle http requests.

+Let's stop the server by going back to the terminal and typing "control-C" twice.